-FutureWater currently develops an irrigation advice for small-scale food producers in Rwanda.
-Due to the lack of local weather station data, virtual weather stations derived from open-source satellite data will be established.
-These will allow farmers to obtain a more reliable and accurate indication of their irrigation water requirements.
-Not only will this advice improve water management at field level, but also will allow for optimized irrigation infrastructure design.
+FutureWater currently furthers the development of the SOSIA tool: an irrigation advice for small-scale food producers.
+Due to the lack of local weather station data, virtual weather stations derived from open-source satellite data are established, and combined with crop stage, and projected and historical precipitation data.
+The SOSIA tool allows farmers to obtain a more reliable and accurate indication of their irrigation water requirements.
+SOSIA not only tackles suboptimal water management at field level, it also allows for optimized irrigation infrastructure design.

 Agriculture is a key sector of the Rwandan economy; it contributes approximately 33% to the gross domestic product and employs more than 70% of the entire labour force.
 Although some farmers are already using water-efficient irrigation infrastructure, too much of the available water is still lost due to unsustainable use of existing irrigation systems, and/or maximum crop yields are not achieved due to under-irrigation.